3 Weeks Of Period | Causes, Risks, Solutions

 What causes 3 weeks of period bleeding?

-Bleeding lasting 3 weeks is often due to hormonal imbalances, uterine fibroids, infections, or underlying medical conditions.
-These factors disrupt the normal menstrual cycle and can lead to prolonged or heavy bleeding.
+Bleeding lasting 3 weeks is often due to hormonal imbalances, uterine fibroids, polyps, infections, medication effects, pregnancy-related complications, or underlying medical conditions.
+These factors can disrupt the normal menstrual cycle and lead to prolonged or heavy bleeding.

 It’s important to consult a healthcare provider to identify the exact cause and receive appropriate treatment.